This tool is under constant review – your feedback will help us to improve it.

 When calculating the SII and RII it is assumed that there is a linear relationship between the indicator decile values and deprivation.

-Log slope index of inequality (log SII) and log relative index of inequality (log RII)
+Log and logit slope index of inequality and relative index of inequality

-In this method, decile values for the indicator are logged before calculation of the SII and RII.
-This results in a regression line which better fits the data for each of the three indicators.
-The SII and RII based on the log scale are more difficult to interpret, so the figures in the dashboard are presented in the original units of indicator (converting back to original units by taking the anti-log of extreme values of the SII line and recalculating SII and RII).
+In this method, decile values for the indicator are transformed before calculation of the SII and RII.
+If the indicator is a rate, then a log transformation is applied, and if the indicator is a proportion, then a logit transformation is applied.
+This results in a regression line which better fits the data for each of the indicators.
+The SII and RII based on the log/logit scale are more difficult to interpret, so the figures in the dashboard are presented in the original units of indicator (converting back to original units by taking the anti-log/anti-logit of extreme values of the SII line and recalculating SII and RII).

-The example below presents the data for one time period for premature cardiovascular disease mortality in England which was identified as being non-linear.
+The example below presents the data for one time period for premature cardiovascular disease mortality in England..
 The left hand chart shows the indicator values for each decile and the SII line using a standard SII method.
 The centre chart shows logged indicator values for each decile and the SII line.
 The right hand chart shows the indicator values for each decile and the transformed SII line.
-The SII and RII values below this chart are those that are/would be used in the dashboard.
+The SII and RII values below this chart are those that would be used in the dashboard.

 Figure 3: CVD premature mortality (DSR per 100,000), 2014-16